worflor/woflo-petsplus-mod/README.md

 - **Level 30 →** Netherite Ingot

 ## Pet Death and Loss
 If your pet dies, it will drop all its items and be gone for good.
-Your tribute items are lost and all pet experience is lost.
-You will need to invest in a new pet.
+Your tribute items are lost and all that pet's experience is lost.
+Memorialize the trauma, a **Proof of Existence** drops on every pet death.

 ## Moods and Emotion
-Unfortunately, your pet has gained feelings.
-Behind the scenes, **30 emotions** influence your pet's overall mood.
-Various events and triggers cause these emotional weights to shift and combine, creating your pet's current **mood state**.
+Unfortunately, your pet has developed feelings too.
+Behind the scenes, *30 emotions influence your pet's overall mood*.
+Various events and triggers cause these emotional weights to shift and combine, blending into your pet's current **mood state**.
 ### Core Moods
 1. **Happy** [joyful]
 2. **Playful** [energetic fun]